robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0001/README.md

 8Mhz/(64*(OCR0A +1)) = 8mhz/(64*6) = 20833
 ```

-We are just counting a value up and flipping a bit.
+The strategy here is just to tick up a counter with each interrupt.
+When a set value is reached, we flip the value of a pin.

-One of the counters is 24 so
+For example, one of the counter values we are counting up to is 24.
+When we reach that value, we flip the pin.
+That means the frequency should be:

 ```
 20833 / (24 * 2) = 434 hz